 The book’s only shortcoming, as best articulated in another review by The New Dominion (now defunct), is the scant use of Uyghur sources to build accounts of many parts of Xinjiang’s history.
 As one who personally can’t read Uyghur I would find it hypocritical to judge Millward on this point were it not for his comment on the review.

 Millward alludes to the idea that although Eurasian Crossroads: A History of Xinjiang is comprehensive, there is still much more to learn about Xinjiang.
 In his comment he speaks to those of us who carry a deeper passion for the province and its history:

 I used Uyghur sources in [specific sections of the book], but not elsewhere, to be sure.
 Lots more for the rest of you to do!

 Further Xinjiang Reading

-If you enjoy reading about Xinjiang and the Silk Road, consider checking out these other great books that I’ve reviewed on this site:
+If you enjoy reading about Xinjiang and the Silk Road, this is just one of many other great Xinjiang books that I’ve reviewed on this site:

 - Foreign Devils on the Silk Road (Review): a gripping retelling of the Great Game story